Where is the Festival Tent and how far is it from Durango?

 Casual wear is entirely appropriate for concerts held at the tent.
 “Durango dressy” encompasses wearing a dress, skirt or slacks for women; sports coat, shirt, or a sweater for men.
 Expect temperatures to cool significantly in the evening.
 The tent remains a comfortable temperature.
 Summer rain showers are very common, and the weather can be entirely different on the mountain than in town.
 Walking to the festival tent from the parking area requires walking across the plaza, up a set of stairs, and continuing up a paved foot path to the entrance of the tent, therefore, we recommend wearing comfortable shoes.

 There are chairs with seat numbers inside the tent.
 Ushers are at both entrances and will assist you to your seat.
 All seats are good and relatively close to the stage since it is a small setting.
 Seating preferences can be handled by Festival Office staff in person, by mail, or by phone.
-Our seats are made of a hard plastic, although seat cushions are attached for added comfort and warmth.

 May I sit outside the tent and listen?